Skip to content ↓

 Trips and Expeditions

-Weekend House Activities – these include trips to the cinema, bowling, Dover and Canterbury visits, Bluewater shopping trips and House dinners (Christmas and end of year).
+Weekend House Activities – these include trips to the cinema, bowling, Dover and Canterbury visits, Bluewater shopping trips and house dinners (Christmas and end of year).

-Outdoor Leadership and Combined Cadet Force (CCF) – Every student takes the Bronze Duke of Edinburgh’s Award in Year 9, learning a new skill, volunteering and completing an expedition where they spend a week away engaged in camp craft and navigation training, kayaking, sailing, climbing, abseiling and two days of hiking/camping.
-The school can fully equip 100 students for adventure training and overnight camping (everything except boots!)
+Outdoor Leadership and Duke of Edinburgh’s Award – Every student takes the Bronze Duke of Edinburgh’s Award in Year 9, learning a new skill, volunteering and completing an expedition where they spend a week away engaged in camp craft and navigation training, kayaking, sailing, climbing, abseiling and two days of hiking / camping.
+The School can fully equip 100 students for adventure training and overnight camping (everything except boots!).
 Students are also encouraged to continue onto the Silver and Gold Awards.
+Our School routinely achieves the most Duke of Edinburgh’s Awards in the local area and on occasion hosts the area awards ceremony.

 Adventure training

-All students from Year 7 to Year 13 are able to take part in outdoor education/adventure training during term-time and holidays; and all students embark on a progressive programme of outdoor activities enabling them to learn vital leadership and team building skills, overcoming challenges, confronting fears and developing important life skills.
+All students from Year 7 to Year 13 are able to take part in outdoor education / adventure training during term-time and holidays; and all students embark on a progressive programme of outdoor activities enabling them to learn vital leadership and team building skills, overcoming challenges, confronting fears and developing important life skills.

 These trips and activities also provide an opportunity for staff to interact with the students outside of the classroom and learn new skills for themselves.
-For many students, this is their first experience of outdoor education – and it whets their appetite for more as they enjoy walking, sailing, kayaking, windsurfing, raft building/racing, high ropes course, trapeze, tree climbing, gorge walking, mountain biking, climbing, abseiling, and more.
+For many students, this is their first experience of outdoor education and whets their appetite for more as they enjoy walking, sailing, kayaking, windsurfing, raft building/racing, high ropes course, trapeze, tree climbing, gorge walking, mountain biking, climbing, abseiling, and more.